-The Philippines currently has 6 UNESCO World Heritage Sites.
+There are currently has 6 UNESCO World Heritage Sites in the Philippines.
 This includes 3 cultural sites and 2 natural sites.
-As of 2013, there are an impressive number of sites on the UNESCO World Heritage Tentative List in the Philippines – 29.
+As of 2017, there are also 29 sites on the UNESCO World Heritage Tentative List in the Philippines.

 - Baroque Churches of the Philippines (1993)